KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 ETYM: Gaul. _legasit_ is a denominal verb.
 Also related is MBret. _lech_ [m] "place" < \*lexso- < \*legʰ-s-.
 Fr. _lie_ "dregs, lees" is often derived from Gaul. \*ligyā or \*ligā "layer" (Gamillscheg 568).
 This, or rather \*liyā, attested as _lias_ "lees, dregs" in the Reichenau Glosses (8th century) could actually be the VLat. form of Gaul. \*legyā < PCelt. \*legyā "layer", from the same root as \*leg(y)o- "bed".
 REF: [EDPC]

+### <a id="leko">\*lēko- "wretched, pitiful" (adj)</a>
+GOID: OIr. _líach_ [o]
+ETYM: The etymology given by IEW 667 compares OIr. _líach_ to Gr. _loigós_ 'ruin, mischief, death, plague', Lith. _ligà_ 'illness', Alb. _lig_ 'bad' is difficult, since Celtic points to word final \*-k, while the other languages have \*-g.
+The comparison is possible only if one reconstructs a root PIE noun \*lōyg-s /loyks/, in which the velar was devoiced before final \*-s; the resulting root-final \*-k could have been generalized throughout the paradigm in Celtic, which subsequently formed a thematic adjective \*leyko- > \*lēko- from that root.
+Greek preserves the stem \*loyg- from the PIE accusative (\*loyg-m), while Lith. generalized the stem of the oblique cases (e.g. gen.sg. \*lig-os).
+For similar examples of generalization of voiceless stops see Matasovi ć 2010b.
+A different explanation is proposed by de Bernardo Stempel (1999: 42) who supposes that the ending -ach is due to analogy with adjectives witht he productive suffix -ach < \*-āko-.
+REF: [EDPC-AC]

 ### <a id="">\*lēmo-, \*limo- "elm" (n)</a>
 GOID: MIr. _lem_ [o m]
 W: MW _llwyfen_ [sing.]; _llwyf_ [p]